Legal Social Media at Work

 However, this powerful technology does not come without risk.
 Increasingly, the line between our work and personal lives has become blurred.
 Social Media networks have become a mix of family, friends, co-workers, colleagues and even customers.
 Therefore, when information is shared on Social Media a wide audience from every corner of a person’s life has immediate access to that information.

 So how do we define Social Media?
 Social Media is any technology that allows users to view and share content.
-This includes blogs, micro blogs like Twitter, media sharing sites like Pinterest, Instagram or YouTube, comment and rating sites like Yelp, news sharing sites like Digg and Social Networks like Facebook, Linkedin or Google Plus.
-Most social media overlaps into several different categories, however the defining characteristic is that information is shared and viewed either publicly or through a network of users defined by the owner of the account.
+This includes blogs, microblogs like Twitter, media sharing sites like Pinterest, Instagram or YouTube, comment and rating sites like Yelp, news sharing sites like Digg and Social Networks like Facebook, Linkedin or Google Plus.
+Most social media overlap into several different categories, however, the defining characteristic is that information is shared and viewed either publicly or through a network of users defined by the owner of the account.

 So what shouldn’t you do on Social Media?
 Well, there are a whole lot of things.
 Let’s call these things “The Never List.”